dgatf/oscilloscope_rp2040/README.md

-# Oscilloscpe RP2040 - OpenHantek protocol
+# Oscilloscope RP2040 - OpenHantek protocol

 An oscilloscope for the RP2040 that implements [OpenHantek6022](https://github.com/OpenHantek/OpenHantek6022) protocol.